2025 Prix Italia Competition

 The Competition.

 The Prix Italia Competition is open to all broadcaster organisations, both private and public service.
-If your broadcaster has never competed in the Prix Italia before, you should write us first (see below).

 The Competition is divided into three sections: for Radio & Podcast; for Television; for Digital projects.
 Each section is divided into three categories, as follows: